 After your official transcript and application have been reviewed, a response will be sent to you via email.
-A final admission decision will not be made until all supporting documents, including the official transcript, have been received and evaluated.
+A final admission decision will not be made until all application requirements, have been received.

 Upon completion of your application and admission to the Non-Degree Graduate program, you will be sent information and instructions on registration by the Office of the Registrar.

+Note: Enrollment is on a space-available basis with enrollment priority given to degree candidates.
 Seat availability in courses will not be determined until your application is completed and processed.
-If a course is closed by the time your application is processed, you will be placed on the waitlist for that course.
+If a course is closed by the time your application is processed, you will have the opportunity to add yourself to the waitlist for eligible courses.